dchidindu5/dchidindu5/README.md

 * 🌍  Co-founder of c++ africa community.
 * ✉️  You can contact me at [E-mail](mailto:dchidindu5@gmail.com)
-* 🧠  I'm a c++ developer
+* 🧠  I'm a C++ developer by choice
-* 👯  A Networking and Security Researchers
+* 👯  A Networking and Security Researcher
 * ⚡  Currently learning and building with QT and Tkinter(python) frameworks
-* 👯 I’m super excited about collaborating on Open Source Projects
+* 👯  Super excited about collaborating with Open Source Projects
 * 💬 Ask me anything on Web3, Consumers Electronic Show and Automobiles.